Charan513/Employee-Database-Management-Using-Python/README.md

 ## Overview

 The "**Employee Database Management**" project is a Python-based console application designed to streamline the process of managing employee data in a MySQL database.
 It offers a set of essential functionalities for adding, viewing, updating, promoting, removing, and searching employee records.
-This project showcases proficiency in database management and Python programming skills, making it an ideal candidate for discussions during software development job interviews.

 ## Features